alexander-ding/sat-solver/README.md

 ## Caveats

-I think there's a bug with the CDCL implementation, which causes it to terminate much later than it should with UNSAT instances.
+I think there's a bug with the CDCL implementation, which causes it to terminate much later than it should with SAT instances.
 Help wanted 🤕

 ## Credits